What are the benefits when you optimize software licenses?

 The tool should also have the built-in capability to store software vendor product user rights and apply these rights to work out your optimized license position (OLP) automatically.

-Fortunately, the Certero platform products do.
+Fortunately, the Certero platform products offers all the functionality needed to optimize software licenses.
 With specific solutions for Microsoft For Enterprise SAM, IBM, Oracle and SAP applications as well as vendor specific licensing packs for Microsoft and Adobe, it covers all the major vendors.
 In addition AssetStudio App-Centre provides a self-service app store that quickly and easily allows users to browse, request and receive the software they need in minutes.